AISL Harrow Scholarships 2022/24 Winners Announced

 Attracting almost 500 applicants from 91 countries or regions, the unique 100% A-level Scholarships Programme gives the global community access to Harrow's 450 years of educational excellence

 AISL is delighted to announce that the 2022/24 recipients of the AISL Harrow Scholarships are (from left to right): Pui Yan Sham Peony (Hong Kong SAR, China), Ka Hin Cheung Kyan (UK), Lauren Saunders (UK), Kaijun Chang (USA), Eaint Aunt Auw (Thailand) and Yoon Yati (Myanmar).
-The AISL Harrow family extends a warm welcome to each of these scholarship awardees.
 They will join AISL Harrow Hong Kong, AISL Harrow Shanghai and AISL Harrow Bangkok from September of this year.

 In response to the awards, Dr. Rosanna Wong, Chairman of Asia International School Limited, praised the six recipients of the AISL Harrow Scholarships as "truly outstanding".
 She noted, "they exemplify the very best of academic and extra-curricular excellence; we are proud to have them joined the AISL Harrow family."